Guys, Here’s How to Feel and Act More Confident

 Here’s an example of how confidence in yourself inspires attraction in others.

-However you feel about her as a candidate, watch this clip of Elizabeth Warren explaining how it was after seeing him teach a class that she knew she wanted to marry her now-husband:
+However you feel about her politics, watch this clip of Senator Elizabeth Warren explaining how seeing him teach a class made her realize she wanted to marry her now-husband:

 When you find a good one, grab them and hang on. pic.twitter.com/DwwvYBWogt— Elizabeth Warren (@ewarren) October 2, 2019